novumvita/spotify2youtube/README.md

 Download a playlist by passing the playlist id to main.py.
 Download Liked Songs by passing "Liked" to main.py.

-Disclaimer: This is a project meant purely to for educational purposes, to get myself spme experience with Python and APIs.
+Disclaimer: This is a project meant for educational purposes, to get myself some experience with Python and APIs.

 Uses spotipy, youtubedl, eyed3.